arpho/guiseek/libs/npm/barcode-viewer/README.md

-# npm-barcode-viewer
+# barcode-viewer

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test npm-barcode-viewer` to execute the unit tests.
+Run `nx test barcode-viewer` to execute the unit tests.